jrl-umi3218/mc_rtc/doc/tutorials/recipes/lipm-stabilizer.md

 - `AlternateFeetLiftingManual`: same as above, but transitions are triggered by the user.
 Useful to tune the stabilizer's behaviour
 - `StepForward`: performs one `20cm` step foward using a quasi-static motion.
 If using on a real robot, be careful as the swing foot trajectory is merly a spline with no early/late impact handling.
 - `StepBackward`: performs one `10cm` step backward using a quasi-static motion.

-## Future

-This stabilizer implementation is restricted to the use of two stabilizing contacts.
-In the future, this should be extended to a multi-contact setting.
-Here is a rough outline of what this entails.

-There are three main components in the stabilizer, we can upgrade them when going to N > 2 contacts following ideas from the following publication: "Multi-Contact Stabilization of a Humanoid Robot for Realizing Dynamic Contact Transitions on Non-coplanar Surfaces" - Mitsuharu Morisawa et al.

-- DCM control (computeDesiredWrench()): not changed

-- Wrench distribution (saturate/distributeWrench()): changed, basically we could make a single QP (saturateWrench is already a special case of distributeWrench, it remains in use because of historical legacy) with variable number of contacts.
-Instead of leftFootRatio we would move to force distribution ratios: these are the alpha vectors detailed in Morisawa Humanoids 2018.pdf

-- Admittance control: end-effector tasks stay the same, but foot force difference control should be generalized to nullspace control as in Equations (20)-(21) of Morisawa's paper